jonesmabea/Thesis/src/models/voxelnet/README.md

 # Introduction

 This is an unofficial inplementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection](https://arxiv.org/abs/1711.06396) in TensorFlow by [@qianguih].
+Original repository is [here](https://github.com/qianguih/voxelnet/)
 A large part of this project is based on the work [here](https://github.com/jeasinema/VoxelNet-tensorflow) by [@jeasinema](https://github.com/jeasinema).

 # Dependencies